LuvitPlayground/luvitplayground.github.io/docusaurus/docs/03-documentation/02-tutorial/02-hello-world.md

 # Your First Luvit App

 In this tutorial, we will be creating a simple Hello World app that runs in the Luvit environment.
-By the end of it, this application will have become a (very simple) webserver that responds to your requests with the same "Hello world" text, can be run like any ordinary executable completely on its own, and is turned into a self-contained Lit package ready to be uploaded and shared with the world.
+By the end of it, this application will have become a (very simple) webserver that responds to your requests with the same "Hello world" text, can be run like any ordinary executable completely on its own, and is turned into a self-contained package ready to be uploaded and shared with the world.

 ## Creating Your Application